neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 I personally believe this fix is a placebo fix since the version only fixes a handful of crash-related bugs and deadlocks.
 So rolling back should have no actual change in performance.
 Newer versions aren't always better.

+Since the game prefers to load the DLLs from System32 and the community workaround for these crashes are to place 1.2.2 in System32, that is simply more proof that this is a placebo fix for performance.

 ### Dauntless

 This game has quite a lot of issues with Wine and Proton.